llop/penrose-triangle-js/README.md

 {
   triangleEdge: 300,        // length of triangle's edge in pixels
   cubeEdge: 30,             // length of cube's edge in pixels
-  cubesPerTriangleEdge: 6,  // # of cuber per triangle edge
+  cubesPerTriangleEdge: 6,  // # of cubes per triangle edge
   padding: [ 50.5, 0.5 ],   // top and left padding in pixels
   loopFrames: 100,          // # of frames per loop
   lineWidth: 3,             // cube line's width in pixels